 We are often asked, "What ABEC rating are your bearings?"
 The answer is that "Bones Bearings are Skate Rated™ not ABEC rated."

-Bones® Bearings are the skate industry leader and favorite choice of professional skaters, and have been since their development in 1983.
-During the past 26 years, Bones® Swiss have become legendary because of their superior speed quality, and longevity.
+Bones® Bearings are the skate industry leader and favorite choice of professional skaters, and have been since their development in 1981.
+Over the past years, Bones® Swiss have become legendary because of their superior speed quality, and longevity.
 Even though Bones Swiss are the top rated bearing in skating, we don’t give them an ABEC rating.
 There is a good reason for this... thank you for asking.

 The ABEC rating system has been around for the last 35 years.
 The purpose of the ABEC committee (Annular Bearing Engineers Committee) is not to test every manufacturer’s bearings and proclaim them good or bad, but to establish dimensions, tolerances, geometry, and noise standards for bearings in an attempt to aid industrial bearing manufacturers and users in the production, comparison and selection of bearings for general applications.
 However, since every bearing is used in a different manner and environment, bearings should be redesigned or "customized" for special uses (like skating).
 The ABEC rating system is not intended to be the only criteria used for selecting bearings for use in specialized applications like skating.
 It is only one of the tools a bearing designer can use if it is appropriate for the application.